In order to enroll in the Florida ADAP, follow these four steps.

 Step 4 Get your prescriptions filled

 Counties that have an onsite pharmacy may be able to fill your prescriptions the same day.
-Counties that do not have an onsite pharmacy, the ADAP prescriptions will be ordered from the Departments Central Pharmacy and delivered to the county within a week.
+Counties that do not have an onsite pharmacy order prescriptions from the Florida Department of Health, Bureau Of Statewide Pharmaceutical Services.

 A valid form of identification will be needed in order to pick up prescriptions.
-Make sure you take your prescriptions as it was prescribed by your doctor.
-For more information about prescriptions, please refer to the ADAP Formulary Section.
+Make sure you take your medication(s) as it was prescribed by your doctor.
+For more information about medications the program carries, please refer to the ADAP Formulary Section.

 If you do not qualify for ADAP, you may still qualify for Partnership for Prescription Assistance (PPA) and for Patient Assistance Programs (PAP).
 There are over 180 programs offered by pharmaceutical companies that provide free or low-cost drugs for individuals who can not afford to pay for them.
 Each program has specific Eligibility criteria and coverage